Matoumatio/Constcal/README.md

 # Constcal (WIP)
 Automatically calls someone until they respond

+## Warning
+- THIS PLUGIN MAY BE BROKING DISCORD TOS, USE AT YOUR OWN RISK

 ## Features
 - Automatically detects target user ID when used in DMs
 - Configurable call duration and total duration limits